Local plan monitoring

 The Authority Monitoring Report (AMR) is published annually.
 It describes how our planning policies are put into practice for the previous financial year (April to March).
 It also outlines the progress made in preparing our planning documents.

-The 2020 AMR (published 31 March 2021) is now available via the link below.
+The 2020 AMR (published 31 March 2021 and amended on 11 June 2021 to include employment, waste and minerals data) is now available via the link below.
 This incorporates the council’s 2020 Housing Land Supply covering the 5 period 2020/2021 to 2024/25 and supporting housing trajectory as previously published in the 5 Year Housing Land Supply AMR Early Extract.

 The interactive map has been produced to give a visual representation of some of the monitoring undertaken across the district.
 Further information on the data shown on this map can be found within the Authority’s Monitoring Report and the Brownfield Land Register.
 The map shows the housing trajectory in a spatial form, these are the sites that the authority will rely on to deliver a 5 year housing land supply.